ajitgoel/Notes/InterviewQuestions/System Design and Architecture-Questions.md

 Answer
 - https://softwareengineering.stackexchange.com/questions/290917/what-is-the-most-accepted-transaction-strategy-for-microservices#:~:text=The%20most%20accepted%20transaction%20strategy%20for%20microservices%20is,Show%201%20more%20comment%207%20Answers%20Sorted%20by%3A
-	The usual approach is to isolate those microservices as much as possible - treat them as single units.
-Then transactions can be developed in context of the service as a whole (ie not part of usual DB transactions, though you can still have DB transactions internal to the service).
+	==The usual approach is to isolate those microservices as much as possible - treat them as single units.
+Then transactions can be developed in context of the service as a whole (ie not part of usual DB transactions, though you can still have DB transactions internal to the service).==
 - The most accepted transaction strategy for microservices is the Saga pattern.
 This pattern uses a series of transactions to ensure data consistency across multiple services.
 It is an asynchronous process that uses a series of compensating transactions to ensure that if one transaction fails, the rest of the transactions can be rolled back or compensated.